OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ###### Zipalign

-The <code>zipalign</code> tool should always be used to align an APK file before distribution.
+The `zipalign` tool should always be used to align an APK file before distribution.
 This tool aligns all uncompressed data within the APK, such as images or raw files, on 4-byte boundaries, which allows for improved memory management during app runtime.
 If using apksigner, zipalign must be performed before the APK file has been signed.

 #### Publishing Process